About Associate Degrees

 Secondly, an associate degree can be used as a stepping stone.
 If your high school grades weren't very high, you may encounter some difficulties when applying for bachelor degree programs.
 An AA or AS lets you prove yourself, and your new commitment to learning.
 Admissions committees will look favorably on your efforts, and you'll be able to advance.

 According to the U.S. Census Bureau, associate degree holders earn $38,200 per year, on average.
 Your specific associate degree might be worth even more.
-(The middle 50 percent of registered nurses, for example, earn between $51,000 and $76,000, and nursing is just one of the careers that can be obtained with an associate degree).
 Meanwhile, high school graduates earn nearly $8,000 less.
 On average, the difference adds up to about $650 per month.
 And that figure doesn't even include the potential for raises and promotions that come with a college degree.
 It also doesn't factor in the job security, benefits, and career satisfaction that result from higher-quality jobs.

-Even though community colleges offer 2-year degrees with competitive price tags, thousands of students still prefer online programs.
+Even though community colleges offer 2-year degrees with competitive price tags, thousands of students still prefer online associate degree programs.
 Here are a few reasons why:

 - Online colleges offer more convenient schedules and more available courses.
 Community colleges are limited by the amount of classrooms and instructors they employ.
 When a roster fills up, they often turn away students who are trying to get into a specific course.
 This can lead to delays in your graduation plans.
 Online schools rarely run out of "space."